 Replacing An Extracted Tooth

 Prosthodontist Dr. Weinstock offers comprehensive dental implant services for the replacement of missing teeth.
+After a tooth is extracted, it is important to replace it as soon as possible.
+Dr. Weinstock offers a variety of replacement options to replace your extracted tooth.
 During your one-on-one consultation, you and Dr. Weinstock can discuss options for replacing your extracted tooth.

-Tooth Extractions What to Expect
+What to Expect After a Tooth Extraction

 After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.
-Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for the next 72 hours.
+Do not rinse vigorously, suck on straws, smoke, drink alcohol, or brush your teeth next to the extraction site for the next 72 hours.

-After the tooth is extracted you may feel some pain and experience some swelling.
+You may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.

 Use the pain medication as directed.
 Call the office if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
-Drink lots of fluid and eat nutritious soft food on the day of the extraction.
+Drink lots of fluids and eat nutritious soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.